mackenziekbrooks/dci295D-f23-digitaleditions/docs/assignments.md

 ### Proposal

 Time to figure out which article you'd like to work on for your project.
 There are many topics to choose from!
 You should select something that is of interest to you - maybe it's the location, the people involved, or the content it's covering.
 Shorter articles will not necessarily be easier.
-You should browse the Proceedings in print and use the [Table of Contents spreadsheet](https://wlu.app.box.com/file/1289009716733) (data entry by Margaret Alexander) or the index.
+You should browse the Proceedings in print or [online](https://wlu.app.box.com/folder/223091696832) and use the [Table of Contents spreadsheet](https://wlu.app.box.com/file/1289009716733) (data entry by Margaret Alexander) or the index.
 Be sure to completely read your article before you make your selection.
+Don't worry about the tech part of this project, we're still learning those skills.
+Focus on the content of the article and the questions that it raises.

 **Specs:**

-* Due [DATE]
+* Due October 19th at noon.
 * Turn in on Canvas.
 * 400-500 words.
 * Free from grammatical errors, typos.
 Include links/citations as necessary.